alexander-mead/pyhalomodel/README.md

 - `Tinker et al. (2010)`
 - `Despali et al. (2016)`

-When the `hmod` instance is created the desired mass function is initialised.
+When the `model` instance is created the desired mass function is initialised.
 The code checks the choice of mass function against the `Dv` and `dc` values and will warn the user if there is an inconsistency.

 To make a power-spectrum calculation one simply calls:
 ```
-Pk_2h, Pk_1h, Pk_hm = hmod.power_spectrum(k, Pk_lin, M, sigmaM, profiles)
+Pk_2h, Pk_1h, Pk_hm = model.power_spectrum(k, Pk_lin, M, sigmaM, profiles)
 ```
 where:
 - `k` is an array of comoving Fourier wavenumbers (units: $h\mathrm{Mpc}^{-1}$)